 Back at the computer.
 You are back at your computer and it is time to upload the images from your camera(s) to your computer.
 My first decision is do I upload the entire contents of the card or not?
 For me, if I am shooting landscapes or nature, I will have hundreds of photos per location many of which are high dynamic range (HDR) or focus stacking series.
 I will more often than not upload all of the images.
 Generally from a sporting event, I will have thousands of images.
 In this case, I edit mercilessly and will only upload the photos onto my computer that I want to keep and will leave the rest on the card to be deleted.

 I use Adobe Lightroom CC for photo organization and post processing of the vast majority of my images.
 While I have used Adobe Photoshop for a greater amount of time, Lightroom was built from the ground up for photographers with a modular design that is much easier to use.
 I will only cover a minute portion of the capabilities of Lightroom, I would suggest books by Martin Evening that go in depth on what Lightroom and Photoshop can do.
 These are clearly written and I find them to be invaluable.
 The first thing I will go over is image importation.
 Once you have decided which images to import, the next decision that I make is which development settings to apply during import.
 Adobe has several default presets installed with the program and allows for custom presets from any of the development settings.
 For example, in my camera settings I have the color balance set to neutral.
 In my custom import development setting I add some vibrance to all of the images.
 I also add some luminance, apply lens corrections and build smart previews.
 You can make as many importation presets depending on your needs.
 This saves a considerable amount of time.
 Next is organization.
 Within a Lightroom catalog you can organize photos based on a standard folder hierarchy.
 There is only one person that this organization scheme has to make sense to and that is you.
 I would suggest, however, spending some time thinking about this since once you get a few years worth of images it becomes difficult to reorganize.
 The second organization tool that I use is keywords.
 Key wording is a pain to do, however, it can save enormous amounts of time finding images.
 Like organization, come up with a key wording scheme that makes sense and is meaningful to you.
 The last organization tool that I use is metadata.
 With each image a large amount of data is collected along with the image.
 All of the camera settings, lens focal length, GPS data (if the camera is so equipped) etc. from individual images can be useful in diagnosing technical issues.
-However, as the number of images increase, the power of the metadata is to tell you something about your tendencies as a photographer.
+However, as the number of images increase, the real power of the metadata is that it can tell you something about your tendencies as a photographer.
 Mining this data can be useful to identify equipment that you should sell or acquire, identifying camera settings that are most used for a given activity or for identifying the most common and perhaps overused locations.
 Finally, image post processing.
 Once the images are uploaded with a chosen importation preset, next I will straighten and crop images as needed.
 When you get tired of doing this on the computer, it makes you become more conscious of composing the image properly in the first place.
 For any given event, I need to decide how much time I can invest in post processing.
 Most of what I shoot at sporting events is used in various social media posts and therefore, does not benefit from extensive post processing.
 For many events, the auto tone function does a good job of providing a starting point.
 I will go through each photo and fine tune exposure, tone and sharpening.
 In any given shoot, I may have one or two photos that are worth spending more time post processing.
 I also spend quite a bit of time working on landscape and macro images.
 I have been using high dynamic range and focus stacking to good effect and I would suggest consulting with Martin Evening’s books for detail on the particulars.
 However, I do find that much can be learned by experimentation, especially since many of the post processing functions are non destructive.
-I use redundant backups of image files to protect the images.
-I have my Lightroom catalog on an external hard drive with a two other external hard drives that I mirror with my Lightroom catalog hard drive.
-These hard drives are stored in separate locations to provide insurance against a catastrophic event at any one location.
+I use the common 3-2-1 backup scheme of redundant backups of image files to protect the images.